splicemachine/splice-community-sample-code/tutorial-mqtt-spark-streaming/README.md

 #Overview
-In this tutorial we are  demonostrating ow
+In this tutorial we are demonstrating how to read data from an MQTT queue, put them in a spark stream and store the data in Splice Machine.
+MQTTPublisher places messages in csv format on the MQTT queue, a spark application reads the data from the queue converts it into an RFIDMessage and then saves it to Splice Machine using a VTI.

+#Code
+## Java
+- MQTTPublisher.java - This is a class which will put some csv messages on an MQTT queue.
+- RFIDMessage.java - POJO for converting from a csv string to an object to a database entry
+- RFIDMessageVTI.java - VTI for parsing an RFIDMessage
+- SaveRDD.java - inserts the data into Splice Machine using the RFIDMessageVTI class
+- SparkStreamingMQTT.java - This is the spark streaming job that reads messages from the MQTT queue.

 #How to Deploy the tutorial code
 - Compile and package the code: mvn clean compile package
-- Copy the ./target/splice-cs-mqtt-0.0.1-SNAPSHOT.jar to each server and place it in the /opt/splice/default/lib directory
+- Copy the ./target/splice-tutorial-mqtt-2.0.jar to each server and place it in the /opt/splice/default/lib directory
 - Copy spark-streaming-mqtt_2.10-1.6.1.jar to each server in the /opt/splice/default/lib directory
 - Copy org.eclipse.paho.client.mqttv3-1.1.0.jar to each server in the /opt/splice/default/lib directory
 - Restart Hbase
 - Create the target table in splice machine.
-Run the SQL script create-table.sql
+Run the SQL script create-tables.sql

 #How to run the tutorial code